artpech23/sna-for-hse-master-students2025/docs/chapter4.md

 The second option we have is to apply metrics developed specifically for two-mode networks.
 They allow researchers to investigate each set of nodes individually while preserving their connections to the other set.
 For instance, bipartite density measures the proportion of possible ties in the network, while metrics like two-mode clustering coefficients examine how groups form across the sets. **Analyzing modes separately ensures that the unique nature of bipartite ties is not lost.**

-Unfortunately for us, this line of the possible workflows is not currently well-developed for R. The only available reliable package we have at the moment is `tnet` developed by [Tore Opsahl](https://toreopsahl.com/).
+Unfortunately for us, this line of the possible workflows is not currently well-developed for R. The only available reliable package we have at the moment is `tnet` developed by [Tore Opsahl](https://toreopsahl.com/){style="color: blue;"}.
 We would not cover it today (although, you can consult external sources on `tnet` or work in the other softwares, like Pajek, to work in this style).

 The third option is the one we focus on below.
 It implies a common strategy to project the two-mode network onto one or both sets of nodes, resulting in one-mode networks. **In the projection, nodes from one set are connected if they share a common neighbor in the other set.** For example, women could be connected if they attended the same event, or events could be connected if they were attended by the same women.
 This approach facilitates the use of standard one-mode network analysis tools but **risks introducing bias, as projections often inflate edge weights and lose important bipartite context.** Careful interpretation is required to avoid overestimating connectivity.